CrescentLXY/CS8803ASI-Project/UDF/README.md

 loca-feauture.py: UDF to extract only local features (testing purpose, functions to indexing and IVF generation are commented out)

 Place both under eva/udfs/

+Ongoing: re-implementing the extraction pipeline on global feature